Contributed by: Staff Member of Timberline Knolls

 Many pharmaceutical drugs are being vastly overprescribed and abused throughout the United States today.
-Adderall, an amphetamine, is one of them.
+Adderall, an amphetamine, is one of them, and Adderall is growing in popularity.
 Adderall is legitimately used to treat narcolepsy and Attention Deficit Hyperactivity Disorder (ADHD).

 The Benefits as Students See Them